top of page

 Zachary Ahmad

 In my current project, which is a collaboration between the Faber Group at Caltech and NASA's Jet Propulsion Laboratory (JPL), I am studying a new method of additive manufacturing (AM) for high temperature materials.
-To achieve more intricate studies of the surface of Venus, materials must be optimized which are non-magnetic and can survive elevated temperatures and corrosive environments.
-Using materials designed at JPL's Additive Manufacturing Center, I will acquire an understanding of the reaction-bonding process as coupled with AM.
-I will achieve this goal by characterizing the reaction kinetics and microstructural evolution of the entire process, while also interpreting the chemistry of reaction-bonded constituents and elucidating the mechanical response as a function of processing conditions and AM structures.
-By exploiting the use of molten phases to produce composite materials
+To achieve more intricate electromagnetic studies of celestial objects (such as the metallic asteroid, Psyche, or one of Jupyter's moons, Europa), materials must be optimized which are non-magnetic and can survive elevated temperatures and corrosive environments.

 Zachary Ahmad